PremitiveCoding/CSV-data-reader/read.md

 **Server index.js:**

-The file you posted is a Node.js script using the Express framework.
+index.js is a Node.js script using the Express framework.
 It sets up a web server that listens on port 4001.
 The script has several endpoints that perform aggregations on data stored in a MongoDB database.
 The database is connected to using Mongoose and the connection details are stored in a URI string.

 The script sets up several routes for aggregations on a "Sale" model, including: